adafruit/circup/README.rst

-This utility looks at all the libraries on the device and checks if they are the most recent (compared to the versions found in the most recent version of the Adafruit CircuitPython Bundle).
+This utility looks at all the libraries on the device and checks if they are the most recent (compared to the versions found in the most recent version of the Adafruit CircuitPython Bundle and Circuitpython Community Bundle).
 If the libraries are out of date, the utility helps you update them.

 The Adafruit CircuitPython Bundle can be found here: